Listen and Subscribe:

 Well, I think we’ll wrap it up here.
 Thank you so much to Jamie and Tyler for joining us today on this episode of WCG Talks Trials.
 And thank you to our listeners for tuning in.
 We hope you found this episode insightful and that you’ll join us for future episodes of WCG Talks Trials.
 Bye for now.

-Make enrollment and retention easier for your clinical trial
+Make recruitment and retention easier for your clinical trial

 Complete the form to schedule complimentary consultation with our experts today.
 We’ll help assess your need, and discuss how WCG can assist.